 2. Was there a common enterprise?

 Yes.
-TheDAO’s pooling of token holders’ ethereum, pro rata profit sharing, and its proportional dispensation of voting rights are important indicators of common enterprise.
+TheDAO’s pooling of token holders’ ETH, pro rata profit sharing, and its proportional dispensation of voting rights are important indicators of common enterprise.
 The latter properties, in particular, are hallmarks of traditional stock ownership (aka Securities with a capital “$”).
 These similarities would be difficult for courts/regulators to ignore, irrespective of the commonality test used.⁹

 3. Did investors in TheDAO expect to make a profit?

 Yes.
-Slock.it placed a reward mechanism within TheDAO wherein token holders would have recieved profit (had TheDAO not been vulnerable to attack) in the form of reward tokens commensurate with the portion of TheDAO they owned.
+Slock.it placed a reward mechanism within TheDAO wherein token holders would have received profit (had TheDAO not been vulnerable to attack) in the form of reward tokens commensurate with the portion of TheDAO they owned.
 On paper, these reward tokens look a hell of a lot like dividends.
 Investors in TheDAO clearly expected to receive reward tokens from TheDAO’s successful projects.

 4. Did token holders rely on the efforts of others for their (expected) profits?